maueroats/teaching/content/intermediate-cs/typed/typed-variables.md

 ## Specifying Types for Variables

-There are two ways to specify a type: with brackets inline or with the colon (`:`) on a separate line.
+There are two ways to specify a type: with inline or with the colon (`:`) on a separate line.

-1. `[name : Type]` notation in place of the plain `name`
+1. `name : Type` notation in place of the plain `name`

-        (define [WIDTH : Integer] 400)
+        (define WIDTH : Integer 400)

     Be careful to put spaces on either side of the colon.
+This method becomes `[name : Type]` when used in arguments to a function (see below).

 2. `(: name Type)` on a separate line before `name`